Speaker(s): Sharon Chrust

 When most people think of an appraiser, they think of the Antiques Road Show.

-However, that is the farthest thing from what a qualified appraiser does.
 This presentation will explore the various reasons a collector needs an appraisal; how the purpose of the appraisal determines the type of valuation used and the effective date of the appraisal.

 - The purpose of an appraisal: Insurance, Damage and Loss, Estate Tax, Donation, Equitable Distribution, Collateral

 - The types of valuation used: Retail Replacement, Fair Market, Marketable Cash

 - What does the term Qualified appraiser mean?

 Sharon Chrust has been involved in the Contemporary Art market for over 25 years.
 In 2003, she started Sharon Chrust & Associates, which provides appraisal and art consulting services to private and corporate clients.
 Sharon is an executive board member of the Appraisers Association of America and an adjunct instructor at New York University.
 In addition, she has been a gallery director, a...